uken/knuckles/README.md

 Running on '127.0.0.1:8082' and adding basic auth via reverse proxy is a good option.

 ### Performance
 Redis is the bottleneck.
-Each HTTP request generates 3 Redis queries:
+Each HTTP request generates 2 Redis queries:
 - Hostname check
 - Backend selection

-- Backend state
+Out of the critical-path, we have the Pinger service which takes care of health-checks.
+You might select a few instances (active proxy or dedicated) for this purpose as the configuration is separated.
+Pinger does a lot more Redis queries, but can and should be throttled.
+By default it scans 1 application per second regardless the number of backends.

 It's a design trade-off so proxy instances can be totally stateless.